 Description

-Note: there is a longer/regular tourist scavenger hunt here in Kingston.
+Note: There is a longer/regular tourist scavenger hunt here in Kingston.

 You will see